lukaasos/earthdata_aod/README.md

-# earthdata_aod
+# earthdata_aod: Project to extract and filter AOD data from .HDF files

-### Hi, i am Lucas Coringa, and this project focus on extract AOD values of .HDF files from EarthData - Nasa.
-Besides, this project shows how to filter the data (e.g. drop NaN, drop outliers etc.).
+## Hi, I’m Lucas Coringa, and this project is focused on extracting Aerosol Optical Depth (AOD) values from .HDF files provided by NASA’s EarthData.
+Additionally, the project demonstrates how to filter and clean the data, such as removing NaN values and outliers.

-The "loop_hdf.ipynb" shows how to extract aod values of .HDF files and how to organize the time scale.
+In the "loop_hdf.ipynb" notebook, you'll find instructions on how to extract AOD values from .HDF files and organize the data on a time scale.

-The "process_final" filter data and put in a dataframe.
-After this process, you can make your analysis.
+The "process_final.ipynb" notebook filters the extracted data and structures it into a DataFrame, preparing it for further analysis.

-Read the documentation of the MODIS product.
+Make sure to review the MODIS product documentation before you begin.

-You will create a test csv file in "loop_hdf.ipynb", but you will use the others csv files to pass throug "process_final.ipynb".
+You'll create a test CSV file in "loop_hdf.ipynb," but the subsequent CSV files will be processed using "process_final.ipynb."

-#### you can download the data in https://urs.earthdata.nasa.gov/home, and the tutorial to download you can check in "tutorial_modis.pdf"
+### You can download the necessary data from EarthData, and refer to "tutorial_modis.pdf" for guidance on the download process.